 Where did the use of blue on the web originate from?

-But others argue that it is a technical choice rather than being made on a whim.
+But others argue that it is a technical choice rather than being an on the whim choice.
 In the early days of computing digital screens didn’t offer the huge range of colours that they now do.

 Red and green both had their own connotation pitched in users minds for stop and go, so blue was the only alternative.
 The proof is in the pudding and you can see why many believe a more calculated approach was taken to choose the colour.

 It really all comes down to accessibility.
 A large proportion of colour-vision deficiencies affect the perception of red and green.
 However, only a very small amount have difficulty seeing blue.
 Therefore, it stands out for almost everybody, on a sea of white.
-On top of that, choosing the right light blue hue also has some great contrast capabilities and is able to stand out on both dark and light backgrounds.
+Additionally, choosing the right light blue hue has some great contrast capabilities because it can stand out on dark and light backgrounds.

 What does blue mean in psychology?